johnhInfo/hopkins/algorithms/pA1/README.md

         ----Section 3b: Running FindClosestPairs ----

-    Precondition 1: Steps 3A 1-11 completed successfuly
+    Precondition 1: Steps 3A 1-11 completed successfully
     Precondition 2: User is currently using Eclipse

     Step 1: [In Eclipse Project Explorer] Navigate to src/closestPairs